isonukumarp368/btl/README.md

 - **Level 4 (Analyze):** What are the components of Ravi’s hobbies?
 - **Level 5 (Evaluate):** Do you agree reading makes Ravi a better student?
 Why/why not?
 - **Level 6 (Create):** Can you design a story where Ravi’s love for cricket changes his life?

----

-## 📸 Screenshots

-(Add screenshots here once you run the project)

----

 ## 📌 Future Enhancements